Information to assist with a successful placement

 - The Division of Health Sciences reserves the right to change clinical dates to suit clinical practice sites' availability if necessary.
 Students will be notified as soon as possible should such a circumstance eventuate.

-- Non compliance with University and placement venue requirements such as police checks, immunisation, and mandatory notification training will result in you not being accepted for that placement.
+- Non compliance with University and placement venue requirements such as criminal history clearance, immunisation, and mandatory notification training will result in you not being accepted for that placement.

-- All Students must take note of the Division's policy on police checks.
+- All Students must take note of the Division's policy on criminal history clearance.

 - First Aid Training is requirement for all placements (excluding Pharmacy)